 As the meat and vegetables cook, distribute them between each person.
 Different ingredients will be ready at different times, so you need to keep watch and take them out as the cook to avoid overcooking.

-As you remove and eat the cooked ingredients, you can top up the pot with more raw ingredients.
-If you're serving a lot of people, I recommend dividing the meat into batches and cooking them with a little time in between so that you can enjoy the meat for the duration of the meal (rather than eating only vegetables towards the end).
+Suppose you’re serving a lot of people.
+In that case, I recommend dividing the meat into batches and cooking them with a little time in between so that you can enjoy the meat for the duration of the meal (rather than eating only vegetables towards the end).

-It's common to give each person an individual serving bowl and a raw egg for them to whisk and use for dipping.
-It's important to use pasteurised eggs for this to avoid food-borne illnesses.
+It’s common to give each person a serving bowl and a raw egg to whisk and use for dipping.
+It’s important to use pasteurized eggs for this to avoid food-borne illnesses.

-If you can, I highly recommend trying sukiyaki with raw egg, but of course this is optional.
+If you can, I highly recommend trying sukiyaki with raw egg, but this is optional.

 You can also eat sukiyaki with rice.